Find your customers, understand your customers, nurture your customers and retain your customers. Profitably.

 Ideally, your data and CRM tool are connected.
 This allows you to turn customer insights into segmented or personalised communications.
 Smaller businesses need to tailor their marketing as much as possible and link it to key channels to reach customers.

 The tool you use should allow you to test, learn, iterate, and repeat.
 It gives you the ability to evaluate your communications, channels, and customer interactions.
 Then, you can learn about your audience, adjust your communications, and improve your sales results.

 Find patterns in your data to help you understand your target audience.
 When you see trends, you'll discover new ways to talk to people with shared interests.
-Understanding these trends and customer preferences means you can target people more likely to become new customers.
-As your data and knowledge grows, you’ll understand your customers’ behaviour and be better able to improve your customer loyalty.
+Understanding these trends and customer preferences means you can target people who are more likely to become your new customers.
+As your data and knowledge grows, you’ll understand your customers’ behaviour and be better placed to improve your customer loyalty.